Yuan-Feng1998/RSOS-Net/README.md

 ### Introduction

 RSOS-Net is a real-time surface obstacle segmentation network designed for unmanned waterborne vehicles.
-Utilizing deep learning and computer vision techniques, it accurately segments waterborne obstacles, providing crucial information for autonomous navigation and safe operation of unmanned waterborne vehicles.
+Utilizing deep learning and computer vision techniques, it accurately segments surface obstacles, providing crucial information for autonomous navigation and safe operation of unmanned waterborne vehicles.

 ### Installation